Probabilistic construction of Toda conformal field theories: Introduction

-where the Toda field $\varphi$ is a map $\Sigma\to\mathfrak{h}$ and: \begin{itemize} \item $g$ is a Riemannian metric on a Riemann surface $\Sigma$ with associated scalar curvature $R_g$, gradient $\partial_g$ and volume form ${\rm v}_g$, \item $\mathfrak{h}$ is the Cartan subalgebra of some finite-dimensional simple and simply-laced complex Lie algebra $\mathfrak{g}$, equipped with its standard scalar product $\langle \cdot , \cdot \rangle$ and norm $| \cdot |$ (see Subsection \ref{Lie_reminders}), \item the $e_i$, $1\leq i\leq r$ are the simple roots of the Lie algebra $\mathfrak{g}$ relative to $\mathfrak{h}$, \item $\langle \cdot , \cdot \rangle_g$ is the scalar product associated to the tangent space of $\mathfrak{h}$-valued functions defined on $\Sigma$, \item the constants $\mu_i$ ($1\leq i\leq r$) are positive and are dubbed the cosmological constants, \item $\gamma>0$ is the coupling constant, \item $Q$ is the $\mathfrak{h}$-valued background charge. \end{itemize} In order to ensure conformal symmetry, the background charge is related to the coupling constant via the relation $Q\coloneqq (\gamma+\frac2\gamma)\rho$ where $\rho$ is the Weyl vector associated to the Cartan subalgebra $\mathfrak{h}$.
-Let us emphasize that one recovers LCFT when $\mathfrak{g}$ is the Lie Algebra $\mathfrak{sl}_2$ (of $2\times 2$ complex matrices with vanishing trace, in which case $r=1$) and that the convention for $\gamma$ in this paper differs by a scaling factor of $\sqrt{2}$ from the standard convention for LCFT in the probabilistic literature.
-The next section \ref{section_background} is devoted to providing more details on these notations.
-At this stage it is worth noticing that this action functional has a relevant geometrical meaning in the context of \textit{$W$-geometry}, introduced by Gervais and Matsuo in \cite{GeMa92}.
-Indeed, in the semi-classical limit $\gamma\to0$ such that for all $i$, $\mu_i= \frac{\Lambda}{\gamma^2}$ with fixed $\Lambda>0$, the function which minimizes the Toda action (rescaled by $\gamma$) converges towards the solution $u:\Sigma\to\mathfrak{h}$ (provided that it exists and is unique) of the \textit{Toda equation} :
+with \begin{itemize} \item $(e_i)_{1\leq i\leq r}$ a special basis of $\mathfrak{a}$ made of so-called \emph{simple roots}, \item $\langle \cdot , \cdot \rangle_g$ the scalar product associated to the tangent space of $\mathfrak{a}$-valued functions defined on $\Sigma$, \item the constants $\mu_i$ ($1\leq i\leq r$), positive and dubbed the cosmological constants, \item $\gamma>0$ the coupling constant, \item $Q$ the $\mathfrak{a}$-valued background charge. \end{itemize} In order to ensure conformal symmetry, the background charge is related to the coupling constant via the relation $Q\coloneqq \gamma\rho+\frac2\gamma\rho^\vee$ where $\rho$ and $\rho^\vee$ are special vectors in $\mathfrak{a}$ (see Subsection~\ref{Lie_reminders}.
+Let us emphasize that one recovers Liouville CFT when $\mathfrak{g}$ is the Lie Algebra $\mathfrak{sl}_2$ (of $2\times 2$ complex matrices with vanishing trace, in which case $r=1$) and that the convention for $\gamma$ in this paper differs by a scaling factor of $\sqrt{2}$ from the standard convention for Liouville CFT in the probabilistic literature.
+The next section~\ref{section_background} is devoted to providing more details on these notations.

+At this stage, it is worth mentioning that the action functional \eqref{action} has a relevant geometrical meaning in the context of \textit{$W$-geometry}, introduced by Gervais and Matsuo in \cite{GeMa92}.
+Though we will not prove the following claim in this paper, the connection with \textit{$W$-geometry} can be recast in the probabilistic language as follows.
+Up to renormalizing the measure \eqref{partition_function} by its total mass, the Toda field $\phi$ can be understood as a random map from the Riemannian surface $(\Sigma,g)$ to $\mathfrak{a}$ whose law is described by